fuhry/coredns-no6/README.md

 ## Technical details

-`no6` matches on names in the answer, not in the question.
+By default, `no6` matches on names in the answer, not in the question.
+To match on names in the question, prefix a rule with `?`.

 So, if your blocklist contains `example.com` but a query for `example.com` returns an answer for `othersite.com` (due to a CNAME, etc.), that answer won't be filtered.
+Add the rule `?example.com` to match these transactions.

 An AAAA record is filtered out of the answer if:

 1. The rcode is `NOERROR`; and
-2. The record's name matches the domain allowlist; and either:
+2. The question or response matches the filtered domain list; and either:
   * The question type is `AAAA`; or
   * The question type is `ANY` _and_ the response contains at least one `A` record answer